 Some of the types of questions I ask include:

-- Why is it set up this way?
+- Why is the design set up this way?

 - How does it work?

 So, the wheels are always spinning in an engineer’s mind.
-Always trying to process every data point from all your senses:
+You’re always trying to process every data point from all your senses:

 Everyday activity: you buy an appliance and it doesn’t assemble together well.
 You’ve followed the directions perfectly too.

 Out of frustration, you decide to return the appliance.
-Because if it doesn’t work now, it never will work.
+Because if it doesn’t work now, it’ll never work.